 The Clear Channel Assessment CCA) is used to indicate if the current channel is free or busy.
-The current CCA state is viewable on P1_5, P1_6, or P1_7 by setting ${\tt IOCFGx.GDOx\ CFG=1001}.$
+The current CCA state is viewable on P1\5, P1\6, or P1\7 by setting IOCFGx.GDOx\CFG=1001.

-${\tt MCSM1.CCA_MODE}$ selects the mode to use when determining CCA.
+MCSM1.CCA\MODE selects the mode to use when determining CCA.

-When the STX or SFSTXON command strobe is given while CC1110Fx/CC1111Fx is in the RX state, the TX or FSTXON state is only entered if the clear channel requirements are fulfilled.
+When the STX or SFSTXON command strobe is given while CC2510Fx/CC2511Fx is in the RX state, the TX or FSTXON state is only entered if the clear channel requirements are fulfilled.
 The chip will otherwise remain in RX (if the channel becomes available, the radio will not enter TX or FSTXON state before a new strobe command is being issued).
 This feature is called TX-if-CCA.
-Note that when using this function the register TEST1 on Page 226 should be set to 0x31.